AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/upgrade-instructions-2026-01-0.md

 Experience Manager Guides is upgraded automatically upon upgrading to the latest release of Experience Manager as a Cloud Service.

+>[!NOTE]
+>
+> This release includes updates to folder profile settings (ui_config.json).
+If you are using custom settings, ensure to take a back up of those before upgrading.
+After the update, review and adjust your settings to align with the changes introduced in the latest version.

 Perform the following steps for Experience Manager Guides as a Cloud Service if you haven't done it earlier for your existing release:

 ### Steps to enable the trigger of a script via a servlet